wkaisertexas/wkaisertexas.github.io/src/content/project/tiktok-uploader.md

 - `upload_video` for uploading single videos (also called by the command line interface)
 - `upload_videos` is called and has multiple uploads

-To manage browser configurations, `browsers.py` allows a `selenium.webdriver` object ot be created with custom:
+To manage browser configurations, `browsers.py` allows a `selenium.webdriver` object to be created with custom:

 - driver
 - options